pitt-miskov-zivanov-lab/dyse_wm/README.md

 ## Framework description

-The Dynamic System Explanation (DySE) Framework contains tools for building, simulating, and verifying qualitative models, built by the Mechanisms and Logic of Dynamics Lab at the University of Pittsburgh.
+The Dynamic System Explanation (DySE) Framework contains tools for building, simulating, and verifying qualitative models, built by the Mechanisms and Logic of Dynamics (MeLoDy) Lab at the University of Pittsburgh.

 ## In this README